 The Systems Biology Center New York (SBCNY) Undergraduate Research Program offers summer research fellowships to City University of New York (CUNY) undergraduates who are planning to pursue PhD or MD/PhD degree programs after graduation and who are interested in incorporating systems biology approaches into the research that they pursue.

-The SBCNY Summer Undergraduate Research Program at Mount Sinai School of Medicine is a full-time 10-week research-intensive computational systems biology training program within laboratories of the Center.
-The fellowship provides a $4000 stipend for the research training period from June 4, 2012 to August 10, 2012.
+The SBCNY Summer Undergraduate Research Program at Icahn School of Medicine at Mount Sinai is a full-time 10-week research-intensive computational systems biology training program within laboratories of the Center.
+The fellowship provides a $4000 stipend for the research training period from June 1, 2015 - August 7, 2015.
 Fellowships are awarded on a competitive basis based on academic achievement, research motivation and compatibility of long-term goals with interests of SBCNY.

 Who Should Apply